-My previous degree is not in Computer Science but I have taken several CS courses.
+My previous degree is not in Computer Science.
 What are my chances of being admitted?

 Do you offer Financial Aid for MS students?